Cnidaria: Sexual

 Spawning is generally driven by environmental factors such as changes in the water temperature, and their release is triggered by lighting conditions such as sunrise, sunset or the phase of the moon.
 Many species of Cnidaria may spawn simultaneously in the same location, so that there are too many ova and sperm for predators to eat more than a tiny percentage — one famous example is the Great Barrier Reef, where at least 110 corals and a few non-cnidarian invertebrates produce enough gametes to turn the water cloudy.
 These mass spawnings may produce hybrids, some of which can settle and form polyps, but it is not known how long these can survive.
 In some species the ova release chemicals that attract sperm of the same species.

 The fertilized eggs develop into larvae by dividing until there are enough cells to form a hollow sphere (blastula) and then a depression forms at one end (gastrulation) and eventually becomes the digestive cavity.
 However, in cnidarians the depression forms at the end further from the yolk (at the animal pole), while in bilaterians it forms at the other end (vegetal pole).
 The larvae, called planulae, swim or crawl by means of cilia.
 They are cigar-shaped but slightly broader at the "front" end, which is the aboral, vegetal-pole end and eventually attaches to a substrate if the species has a polyp stage.

 Anthozoan larvae either have large yolks or are capable of feeding on plankton, and some already have endosymbiotic algae that help to feed them.
 Since the parents are immobile, these feeding capabilities extend the larvae's range and avoid overcrowding of sites.
 Scyphozoan and hydrozoan larvae have little yolk and most lack endosymbiotic algae, and therefore have to settle quickly and metamorphose into polyps.
 Instead, these species rely on their medusae to extend their ranges.

 Asexual

-All known cnidaria can reproduce asexually by various means, in addition to regenerating after being fragmented.
+All known cnidarians can reproduce asexually by various means, in addition to regenerating after being fragmented.
 Hydrozoan polyps only bud, while the medusae of some hydrozoans can divide down the middle.
 Scyphozoan polyps can both bud and split down the middle.
 In addition to both of these methods, Anthozoa can split horizontally just above the base.
 Asexual reproduction makes the daughter cnidarian a clone of the adult.
+The ability of cnidarians to asexually reproduce ensures a greater number of mature medusa that can mature to reproduce sexually.